 Feeling stuck in a job you hate can be depressing.
 It drains your energy, purpose, and happiness.
 Everyone says, “just quit.”
 That’s easy to say, but what if you can’t afford to quit?
-In this post I’ll help you work your way out of that trap.
+I’ll help you work your way out of feeling trapped in this post.

 I Hate My Job But Can’t Afford to Quit

-We’d love to take that advice, to casually stroll over the boss, smile and hand them the coveted resignation letter.
-Or even better, march triumphantly out of the office with both hands raised extending the one-finger salute!
+We’d love to take that advice, to casually stroll over the boss, smile, and hand them the coveted resignation letter.
+Or even better, march triumphantly out of the office with both hands raised, extending the single-finger salute!

 But What if your family likes eating food and living with a roof over their heads?

-Being stuck in that situation can feel hopeless, like there’s no way out, but it is really a matter of two variables.
-You already want to leave bad enough, you just need a plan, some work and a little hope.
+Being stuck in that situation can feel hopeless.
+I’ve been there and know that it feels like there’s no way out, but it is a matter of two variables.
+You already want to leave bad enough, and you need a plan, a lot of work, and a little hope.

 The 2 Reasons You Can’t Afford to Quit the Job You Hate